 The study of chemical kinetics begun in CHEM 401 is continued.
-The theoretical basis of quantum mechanics is then covered with simple applications to a particle in a box, a harmonic oscillator, and a rigid rotor.
+The theoretical basis of quantum mechanics is then covered with simple applications to a particle in a box, harmonic oscillator, and rigid rotor.
 Quantum mechanics is then applied to atomic and molecular systems.
-Prerequisite: CHEM 152 and MATH 252
+Prerequisites: CHEM 152 and MATH 252